ousmanabakar/YouTube-video-to-Transcript/README.md

 First, navigate to the YouTube video you want to transcribe.

-1. Copy the URL of the YouTube video from your browser's address bar.
+1. Copy the URL(can be a list) of the YouTube video from your browser's address bar.

 ### 📌 Step 2